aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 This service is highly sensitive to VPC subnet Availability Zone selection.
 When using an external VPC, ensure that:

+When using instances smaller than r7g.medium.search, you cannot configure dedicated master nodes.
+Instead, your data nodes must also serve as master nodes.
+Due to this we recommend using r7g.medium.search or larger.

 1. The number of private subnets is at least equal to the `availability_zone_count` specified in OpenSearch cluster settings.
 2. Each subnet is in a distinct Availability Zone.